Pentagon identifies six airmen killed in plane crash in Iraq

 The airmen are 33-year-old Maj.
 John A. Klinner of Auburn, Alabama; 31-year-old Capt.
 Ariana G. Savino of Covington, Washington; 34-year-old Tech.
 Sgt.
 Ashley B. Pruitt of Bardstown, Kentucky; 38-year-old Capt.
 Seth R. Koval of Mooresville, Indiana; 30-year-old Capt.
 Curtis J. Angst of Wilmington, Ohio; and 28-year-old Tech.
 Sgt.
 Tyler H. Simmons of Columbus, Ohio.

-The crew members’ deaths bring the number of US troops killed in connection to the war with Iran to 13.
+The crew members’ deaths bring the number of US troops killed in connection with the war with Iran to 13.

 Klinner, Savino and Pruitt were assigned to the 6th Air Refueling Wing at MacDill Air Force Base in Tampa, Florida.
 All three served with the 99th Air Refueling Squadron, a geographically separated unit based at Sumpter Smith Joint National Guard Base in Birmingham, Alabama.